QuantEcon/lecture-python-intro/lectures/business_cycle.md

                           b_params, t_params, baseline=None)
 ```

-France, with its strong labor unions, has a prolonged labor market recovery compared to the US and UK.
+France, with its strong labor unions, has a prolonged labor market recovery
+compared to the US and UK.

-However, Japan has a history of very low and stable unemployment rates due to a constellation of social, demographic, and cultural factors.
+However, Japan has a history of very low and stable unemployment rates due to
+a constellation of social, demographic, and cultural factors.

 +++

 ## Leading Indicators and Correlated Factors for Business Cycles

-Understanding leading indicators and correlated factors helps policymakers to better understand and reflect on the causes and results of business cycles.
+Understanding leading indicators and correlated factors helps policymakers to
+better understand and reflect on the causes and results of business cycles.

-We will discuss potential leading indicators and correlated factors from three perspectives: consumption, production, and credit level.
+We will discuss potential leading indicators and correlated factors from three
+perspectives: consumption, production, and credit level.

 ### Consumption

 +++

-Consumption level is dependent on how confident consumers are toward their income and the overall performance of the economy in the future.
+Consumption is dependent on how confident consumers are toward their
+income and the overall performance of the economy in the future.

-One widely cited indicator for consumer confidence is the [Consumer Sentiment Index](https://fred.stlouisfed.org/series/UMCSENT) published by the University of Michigan.
+One widely cited indicator for consumer confidence is the [Consumer Sentiment Index](https://fred.stlouisfed.org/series/UMCSENT) published by the University
+of Michigan.

-We find that consumer sentiment maintains a high level during the expansion period, but there are significant drops before the recession hits.
+We find that consumer sentiment maintains a high level during the expansion
+period, but there are significant drops before the recession hits.

 There is also a clear negative correlation between consumer sentiment and [core consumer price index](https://fred.stlouisfed.org/series/CPILFESL).

 This trend is more significant in the period of [stagflation](https://en.wikipedia.org/wiki/Stagflation).

-When the price of consumer commodities in the market is higher, consumer confidence diminishes.
+When the price of consumer commodities in the market is higher, consumer
+confidence diminishes.

 ```{code-cell} ipython3
 start_date = datetime.datetime(1978, 1, 1)